TheDataGeek/TheDataGeek/README.md

 # Hi, I'm Tri 👋

 Former media and finance guy who realized the models were the interesting part.
+Now I build them using analytics, machine learning, and cloud data infrastructure and data pipelines.

+Former media and finance guy who realized the models were the interesting part.
-Now I build them — analytics, machine learning, and an expanding toolkit of cloud data platforms and pipeline tooling.
+Now I build them — analytics, machine learning, and cloud infrastructure and data pipelines.
 I bridge the gap between the data and the decision.

+📍 San Francisco + Sacramento, CA | ☁️ Head in the cloud.

 ---